Constrained Policy Optimization via Sampling-Based Weight-Space Projection

-Existing work on safe adaptation tackles the problem in broadly three aspects: (i) \emph{Safety in output} uses safety filters, control barrier functions, or MPC-based shields to modify the policy's action post-hoc; these methods offer strong guarantees but the NN is typically unaware of the filter, which can limit performance. (ii) \emph{Safety in data} removes unsafe trajectories from datasets or biases sampling toward safe regions; this is effective in offline or large-data settings, but less applicable to on-policy learning with limited data. (iii) \emph{Safety in training} constrains the optimization process itself through trust regions, constrained policy gradients, or gradient projections, often formulated in Constrained Markovian Decision Process (CMDP) settings.
-While these methods can reduce violations in expectation, they typically lack trajectory-level guarantees such as recursive feasibility and closed-loop stability for NN controllers.
+Existing work on safe adaptation can be roughly grouped into three categories. \emph{Output-level safety} uses safety filters, control barrier functions, or MPC-based shields to modify the policy's action post-hoc; these methods offer strong guarantees but the NN is typically unaware of the filter. \emph{Data-level safety} removes unsafe trajectories or biases sampling toward safe regions, but is less applicable to on-policy learning with limited data. \emph{Training-time safety} constrains the optimization process through trust regions, constrained policy gradients, or gradient projections, often in CMDP settings.